jefdewitt/graves_wordpress/README.md

-# graves_wordpress
+# Graves Architects WordPress Site

-Graves Architects' WordPress site.
+[Graves Architects](http://gravesarchitects.com/)' WordPress site.
 This was originally a Jekyll build but I later converted it over to WordPress to offer the client more admin features and content control.
 It's the digital face of an architecture firm based in Lexington, KY.

 I created a child theme using the files from the `twentysixteen` default WordPress Theme.
 The scaffolding of the files was changed substantially to offer a completely unique look and feel to the client.
 I also use a little jQuery action to spice things up.